southcorepenthouse/appernetic-hugo-project/content/post/building.md

 title = "The Building"
 +++
 Two sister towers at 10 Yonge Street and 10 Queen's Quay share a 30,000 square foot recreation facility on three levels.
-Amenities include a two-level podium with retail and health facilities, including: dsa
+Amenities include a two-level podium with retail and health facilities, including:

+ - Indoor pool
- - sdf
+ - Outdoor pool
+ - State of the art gym
- - dsf
+ - Golf Simulator
- - dsf
+ - Gas barbecues
- - List item
+-
- - indoor/outdoor swimming pools   gas barbecues,      * squash  courts,
  - the beautiful 38th floor Skylounge party room.